Name: Becky Rendell

 A very tricky question when there are so many people doing incredible things these days.
 I think at the moment I really admire the attitude of Faye Stenning – an Obstacle Course Racing Champion from Canada who is a confident and fearless racer.

-What has been your biggest achievement and biggest fail to date?
+What has been your proudest training achievement to date?

 Perhaps overshadowing my assorted sporting achievements is gaining my PhD, where I researched the effects of extreme environments, like heat and altitude, on exercise performance and how the body adapts to these.

-What advice would you give to someone wanting to get into your sport?
+What advice would you give to someone wanting to get in to boxing and martial arts?

 Search for some events, on the internet, on social media and just have a go.
 I have been to so many events on my own, including my first OCR.
 I didn’t know anyone there or how it all worked, but just got myself there and went with the flow and had a great time.
 Many events are about the whole experience, it isn’t essential that you’ve done loads of training so don’t be afraid to have a go without preparing too much before!
 If you do think you need some practice beforehand, look for local sports clubs, these don’t have to be competitive, often you can have a go at little to no cost then you will meet people who can help you out.
 It’s one of the reasons I love running so much – all you need is a pair of shoes.
 What really keeps me going though, is the people I meet and the places sport takes me to – the UK is so beautiful!
 Get in touch with me if you want to jog, walk or run in some beautiful places!